junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 # [398](#page-398)
 {:.no_toc}

-Other side effects can be life-threatening, such as severe liver problems, severe tiredness with shortness of breath, skin allergies and rashes, tingling or burning in the hands and feet, and anemia (p.
-124).
+Other side effects can be life-threatening, such as severe liver problems, severe tiredness with shortness of breath, skin allergies and rashes, tingling or burning in the hands and feet, and anemia ([page 124](#page-124)).

 If you have serious side effects, see a health worker right away